The Intervention Process

 While an interventionist isn’t going to be able to cure your loved one with a magic wand, they can help in a successful intervention.
 In many cases, a friend or sibling will commit their loved one against their will at a certain point, and the user will then hate that person for it.
 This will pass; their mind and body are under an influence grater than any words can rival.
 It is the right thing to do; their lives are on a downhill path, and if an intervention doesn’t work and they are committed, you have done the right thing.
 You have potentially saved their life.

 If your loved one with an addiction is displaying suicidal tendencies, you cannot wait another minute to get them help.
-Talk to a dedicated treatment expert now!
+Talk to a dedicated treatment provider now!

 They Are Responding Positively – Now What Do I Do?